 My kneejerk reaction to all of this is that it’s a bad thing.
 Westerners fetishize Easterners because they are the ‘exotic Others.’
 They then use the difference in economic circumstances to take advantage of desperate young men.
 That is what my socialization says, as well as some of my academic understanding.

 I recognize, however, that this is not the only perspective, and I’m not even sure it’s what I actually believe.
 I’ve spoken to plenty of gay men who don’t think it’s a big deal at all.
-I have spoken to porn performers and one or two prostitutes.
-One prostitute said that he just considered it a service and actually really enjoyed his work.
+I have spoken a number of sex workers, including porn performers and escorts.
+One escort said that he just considered it a service and actually really enjoyed his work.
 He felt a connection at some level to his clientele.
 And there was definitely an outcry in the gay community when rentboy.com was recently shut down – by Homeland Security of all people.
 Margaret Cho, one of patron saints of the gays, recently ‘came out’ as having been a sex worker when she was younger and emphasized that it was nothing to be ashamed about.

 I read an academic journal article recently about rentboys in Prague.
 That’s right, an academic article.
 (Ethnographic participant observation if you’re nasty.)
 It described long-term relationships that sometimes formed between the rentboys and their, umm, benefactors.
 There seemed to be some sort of genuine connection.
 The author describes how depressed the young men would become when their older gentleman caller moved on to the next, younger boy.
 The author also reported finding that rentboys often paid for sex with other rentboys (!) which seems highly unlikely if they felt that the whole thing was degrading and dirty.